Menu

 }

-- Relative position encoding: learns the distance between a pair of tokens, requiring modifications to attention calculations (e.g., the T5 model uses a bias embedding matrix to represent relative distances, added to the self-attention Q and K matrices), which can be extended to sequences of arbitrary lengths, with slower inference speed, difficult to utilize KV-Cache;
+• Relative Positional Encoding: Learns the distance between a pair of tokens, requiring modifications to attention calculation (e.g., T5 uses a bias embedding matrix to represent relative distance, added to the Q, K matrices of self-attention).
+It can extend to arbitrary sequence lengths, but inference speed is slower and difficult to utilize KV-Cache.

-- Rotary Positional Embedding (RoPE) combines the advantages of both absolute and relative position encodings, with the formula for the two-dimensional case as follows:
+• Rotary Positional Embedding (RoPE) combines the advantages of absolute and relative positional encoding.
+The 2D case formula is as follows:

-In a more general form, the vector is split into multiple groups of 2D blocks (with the default vector dimension being even), and then a different rotation angle is applied to each pair of dimensions:
+A more general form is as follows, splitting the vector into multiple groups of 2D chunks (assuming the vector dimension is even by default), and then applying different rotation angles to each pair of dimensions in groups:

-To optimize computational efficiency, the above computation is equivalent to:
+To optimize computational efficiency, the above calculation is equivalent to:

-The implementation here is already provided in the repository:
+The implementation here is given in the repository:

 // RoPE: Rotary Positional Embedding